 My Experience with Bowling Greens

 My first involvement with bowling greens came when I joined the old Kyle and Carrick Council in Ayrshire, Scotland as Fine Turf Superintendant, in charge of eight golf courses, nine bowling greens, and two eighteen hole pitch and putt courses.
-This was an area right across Strathclyde.
+This was an area from Troon all the way down the coast to Ballantrae.

 These finals were a big success, with players and officials very happy with the playing conditions provided.
 This led to a succession of Scottish and British championships being held at Northfield over the next few years.

-The top class playing surfaces I created at Northfield bowling green led to it staging both the mens’ and ladies’ World Championships in the early 90s, both of which were televised.
-I was immensely proud of this achievement.
+The top class playing surfaces I created at Northfield bowling green led to it staging the male and female World Championships in the early 90s, both of which were televised.
+I was immensely proud of this achievement on a very busy municipal bowling green complex.

 During this time I also advised a substantial number of private bowling clubs throughout Ayrshire on the maintenance and renovation techniques required to produce the best playing conditions.